HXintao/hxt_go/README.md

-1、This is a practice project for Git operations.\n 2、This is an addtional line for testing commit rollback.\n 3、This is an addtional line for commiting again after rollback.\n
+1、This is a practice project for Git operations.\n 2、This is an addtional line for testing commit rollback.\n 3、This is an addtional line for commiting again after rollback.\n 4、This is a additional line for testing git rebase.\n